 To mitigate the error accumulation inherent in conventional diffusion model pruning, we propose an end-to-end pruning objective that considers the entire denoising process.
 Our goal is to learn masking parameters \(\boldsymbol{\mathcal{M}}\) that minimize the difference between the final denoised latent \(z_0\) produced by the original denoising model \(\epsilon_{\theta}\) and the predicted \(\hat{z}_0\) from the masked model \(\epsilon_{\theta}^{\text{mask}}\), under the same initial noise \(z_T\) and conditioning input \(y\).
 The pruning objective is formulated as:

 where \(\mathcal{F}\) denotes the full denoising process, \(\mathcal{C}\) is the dataset of conditioning inputs, and \(\beta\) is a regularization coefficient promoting sparsity via the \(L_0\) norm of \(\boldsymbol{\mathcal{M}}\).
 To make optimization tractable, we apply a continuous relaxation of the discrete masks using hard-concrete distributions, allowing gradient-based optimization of continuous mask variables \(\boldsymbol{\lambda}\).
 The continuous mask \(\hat{\mathcal{M}}\) is then obtained by a mask parameter \(\boldsymbol{\lambda}\).
-The final pruning loss given mask parameters \(\boldsymbol{\lambda}\) becomes:
+The \(L_0\) complexity loss \(\mathcal{L}_0\) given the hard-concrete parameter \(\boldsymbol{\lambda}\) can be described as:

-where \(\mathcal{L}_E\) is the reconstruction loss between \(z_0\) and \(\hat{z}_0\), and \(\| \boldsymbol{\lambda} \|_1\) approximates the sparsity penalty.
+where \(\mathcal{L}_E\) is the reconstruction loss between \(z_0\) and \(\hat{z}_0\).
 After optimization, we threshold \(\boldsymbol{\lambda}\) to obtain the final discrete masks \(\boldsymbol{\mathcal{M}}\), achieving effective structural pruning.

 Optimizing the end-to-end pruning objective requires backpropagating through all diffusion steps, which is memory-intensive due to the need to store intermediate activations at each step.
 To address this, we introduce a time step gradient checkpointing technique that significantly reduces memory consumption.
 Instead of storing all intermediate variables, we only retain the denoised latent variables \(\hat{z}_t\) after each denoising step.
 During backpropagation, we recompute necessary intermediate activations on-the-fly using the stored \(\hat{z}_t\) as checkpoints.
 This method reduces the memory complexity from \(O(T)\) to \(O(1)\), where \(T\) is the number of diffusion steps, while maintaining the runtime complexity at \(O(T)\).
 The approach enables efficient scaling to large diffusion models by balancing memory savings with computational efficiency, allowing for the practical optimization of the pruning masks across the entire denoising process.